In This Article

 Not all barndos are bachelor pads.
 For a versatile choice with a little extra room for friends, family, or Fido, you can opt to configure the building differently while making sure it has plenty of work space.

 This layout is a larger 30×40 building design that includes two bedrooms and a workshop garage.
 You can use one bedroom as an office or as extra sleeping or storage space.
-If you’re looking to start a company in your garage and need room for extra parking, you can add a carport off the side of the building to create a ventilated outdoor space.
+If you’re looking to start a company in your garage and need room for extra parking, you can add a one or two-car carport off the side of the building to create a ventilated outdoor space.
 Learn more about our carport prices to see if this is the option for you.

 Rustic Retreat for the Whole Family